spolia/bookstore_users-api/README.md

 This application handles users.

+use for database: mysql and gin for http framework.

 ## Project Structure

 This project was written in golang, designed to use MVC architecture and DAO pattern to abstract data persistence.